 producing drawings of proposals for the site using computer-aided design (CAD) software

-selecting suitable trees and other plants, allowing for likely weather conditions
+selecting suitable construction materials, street furniture and plants, allowing for likely weather conditions

 taking into account safety factors, for example, separating pedestrian zones from busy roads, or creating open passages instead of underpasses